LegionofMany/411BlockPages/blockpage411/README.md

 ---

+Note on naming: the project exposes both "fundraisers" and "campaigns" terminology.
+Web UI routes live under `/fundraisers` (for example `/fundraisers` and `/fundraisers/create`) and `/campaigns` is provided as a route alias that mirrors the same UI.
+Similarly, API routes under `/api/campaigns` are aliased to the existing `/api/fundraisers` handlers so both names work for integrations.

 ## 🕵️ Security and Ethics

 Blockpage411 is designed to **protect honest users** and **expose scammers** without revealing sensitive wallet data.